History

 By June of 2025, CANE received its non-profit status in New Hampshire.

-As of September 2025, CANE is in the process of applying for its 501(c)(3) tax exemption status.
+As of December 2025, CANE has received its 501(c)(3) tax exemption status.
+To learn more, scroll to the bottom of this page.
 Follow our Instagram or join our newsletter to stay up to date with CANE’s journey.

 Scroll below to learn our mission and meet our amazing Executive Board!